chrispl89/chrispl89/README.md

 - 🔭 I’m currently working on improving my skills in Python
-- 🌱 I’m currently learning Django, Flask
+- 🌱 I’m currently learning ML
 - 💬 Ask me about cybersecurity
 - 📫 How to reach me: krzysztofjaronski@gmail.com